AK-Homberger/NMEA2000-Data-Sender/README.md

 Here is a KiCad schematics as PDF ![Schematics](https://github.com/AK-Homberger/NMEA2000-Data-Sender/blob/master/NMEA2000DataSender.pdf)

-The code is based on the NMEA 2000 library from Timo Lappalainen (https://github.com/ttlappalainen/NMEA2000).
-This library has to be downloaded and installed.
+The project requires the NMEA2000 and the NMEA2000_esp32 librries from Timo Lappalainen: https://github.com/ttlappalainen Both libraries have to be downloaded and installed.

 The ESP32 in this project is an ESP32 NODE MCU from AzDelivery.
 Pin layout for other ESP32 devices might differ.